 Recipe FAQs 📖

-All these components can be made ahead of time and stored in the fridge.
-It stays well for 4-5 days.
-You can also make and freeze each component separately, for a couple of months.
-Thaw them overnight in the fridge and then reheat them in the microwave or on the stovetop.
+All the components of Misal Pav can be made ahead of time and stored separately in the refrigerator for 4–5 days.
+You can even freeze the individual components—like the sprouts curry, tarri, and potato bhaji—for up to 2 months.
+Just thaw them overnight in the fridge and reheat in the microwave or on the stovetop before serving.
+However, for the best flavor and texture, it's highly recommended to assemble Misal Pav fresh.

-Rinse the dry moth beans/brown matki and/or green moong beans under running water.
-Then soak them in water and leave them on the counter overnight.
-Drain the water the next day using a colander.
+Start by rinsing dry moth beans (brown matki) and/or green moong beans thoroughly under running water.
+Soak them in a bowl of water overnight on your countertop.
+The next morning, drain the water using a colander.

-If you don't have Kolhapuri Kanda Lasoon masala, you can either make it at home or substitute it with goda masala, pav bhaji masala, or garam masala.
-It will alter the flavors though.
-I have used homemade masala but you can also use store-bought one in this misal pav recipe.
+If you don’t have Kolhapuri Kanda Lasun Masala, you can either make it at home or substitute it with goda masala, pav bhaji masala, or garam masala.
+While these alternatives will slightly alter the signature Kolhapuri flavor, the dish will still be delicious.
+I’ve used a homemade masala, but store-bought versions from Indian grocery stores or online retailers also work well.

 More street food recipes